allenheltondev/momento-a2a-agent/README.md

   agent = await createMomentoAgent({
     cacheName: "ai",
     apiKey: momentoApiKey,
+    skills: [{
+      id: 'mcp'
-    skills: [{ name: "Custom MCP work", description: "Asks an LLM to do something related to an MCP server", examples: ["Do that thing with my stuff"]}], handler,
+      name: "Custom MCP work",
+      description: "Asks an LLM to do something related to an MCP server",
+      examples: ["Do that thing with my stuff"],
+      tags: ['mcp']
+    }],
+    handler,
     agentCard: {
       name: "MCPBot",